Loay-Wael1/embedding-service-moshrif/ReadMe.md

 A simple, self-hosted **embedding & semantic search service** for Arabic content, built as part of a graduation project.

-This repo provides:
+This repository provides:

 - 🧠 A **FastAPI HTTP service** that generates 1024-dimensional embeddings for Arabic text using a local model.
-- 🔍 A **semantic search system** over Mohamed Moshrif transcripts using **Qdrant** (embedded/local vector DB).
+- 🔍 A **semantic search system** over Mohamed Moshrif’s video transcripts using **Qdrant** (embedded/local vector DB).
-- 🧾 A ready JSON dataset of ~253 videos, plus an optional prebuilt Qdrant database.
+- 🧾 A ready-to-use JSON dataset of ~253 videos, plus an optional prebuilt Qdrant database.

 > ⚠️ This project is pure **Python**.
 Any backend (.NET, Node, Django, etc.) can consume it via simple HTTP calls.